amanmishra19coder/100day-code-language-/README.md

 # day 17
 ## Q33 Write a program to check if a number is an Armstrong number.
 ## Q34 Write a program to check if a number is prime.
+# day 18
+## Write a program to print all factors of a given number.
+## Write a program to find the HCF (GCD) of two numbers.
+# day 19
+## Write a program to find the LCM of two numbers.
+## Write a program to find the sum of digits of a number.